fernandoem88/react-requests-manager/README.md

 })
 ```

-until now we can say that the action implementation in this approach is quiet similar to the redux-thunk one. let's now see what changes in the reducer side!
+until now we can notice that the action's implementation in this approach is quiet similar to the redux-thunk one.
+let's now see what changes in the reducer side!

 ```ts
 // application state